Topical antibiotics

 Call your doctor now or seek immediate medical care if:

-• Your child has signs of an infection, such as:
+• You have signs of an infection, such as:

 • Increased pain, swelling, warmth, and redness.